vseryakov/backendjs/README.md

 * Database API supports SQLite, PostreSQL, DynamoDB, ElasticSearch with all basic operations behaving the same way allowing you to switch databases without changing the code.
 * Database operations (Get, Put, Del, Update, Select) for all supported databases using the same DB API.
-* Experimental database drivers for MySQL, Cassandra, Riak, CouchDB
-* Experimental DynamoDB Streams processing in background worker processes
 * Easily extensible to support any kind of database, provides an experimental database driver on top of Redis with all supported methods as an example.
 * Supports crontab and queue job processing by separate worker processes.
 * Authentication is based on signed requests using API key and secret, similar to Amazon AWS signing requests.
 * Runs web server as separate processes to utilize multiple CPU cores.
 * Supports WebSockets connections and process them with the same Express routes as HTTP requests
-* Supports several cache modes(Redis, Memcache, Hazelcast, LRU) for the database operations, multiple hosts support in the clients for failover.
+* Supports cache/rate-limiter mode using Redis.
-* Supports several PUB/SUB modes of operations using Redis, NATS, RabbitMQ, Hazelcast.
+* Supports PUB/SUB modes of operations using Redis, NATS.
-* Supports async jobs processing using several work queue implementations on top of SQS, Redis, NATS, DB, RabbitMQ, Hazelcast.
+* Supports async jobs processing using several work queue implementations on top of SQS, Redis, NATS.
 * REPL (command line) interface for debugging and looking into server internals.
 * Supports push notifications via Webpush, APN and FCM. server running in the master process instead of relying on the OS scheduling between processes listening on the same port.